Kate Middleton Follows in Princess Diana's Footsteps During Royal Tour of Pakistan

 Later on, the two overlooked the northern tip of the Chiatibo Glacier in Broghil National Park.
 They also spoke with expert Dr. Furrukh Bashir about climate change and how it has caused the glacier to retreat rapidly in recent years.
 William said communities "vulnerable to change" needed "more education, more awareness and political action."

-After the excursion, the two visited nearby communities that were affected by floods in 2015.
+After the excursion, the two visited Bumburet in central Chitral, which was affected by floods in 2015.
 There, they learned more about the local culture and enjoyed a presentation with traditional music and dance.
+In addition, they spoke with a woman named Diana, who is part of an emergency response team that helped save lives in 2015 and was named after William's mother.
+According to a translator, her grandmother met the Princess of Wales during the royal's visit in 1991.

 Kate wore a brown shirt, long skirt and vest for the outing.
 She accessorized her look with gold earrings, knee-high boots and a beige pashmina.